Housing & Independent Living

 Not having a safe, stable place to live ranks highest on the list of challenges for foster care alumni striving to earn a college degree.
 Below you can read more about the programs in our community that provide housing and independent living support for students and young adults at risk of homelessness.

-Community Properties of Ohio (CPO), manages a new residence built-in central Ohio called Scholar House 3.
+Community Properties of Ohio (CPO), manages a new residence built-in central Ohio called Columbus Scholar House for Former Foster Youth.
 Its purpose is to support and house former foster youth seeking higher education.
 Students age 18- 24 interested in living in supportive housing designed for former foster youth and based on income can fill out an interest card here and learn more about the application process here.

 Action Ohio advocates helping support The FYI Program, or Foster Youth Independence Program.
 This program provides on-demand housing vouchers to public housing authorities to prevent or end homelessness among young adults under the age of 25.
 You can get involved and find more information about FYI here.